Terence Bennett - September 12, 2023

 What is API Optimization?

-API optimization refers to the process of enhancing the performance, efficiency, and overall functionality of an API.
+API optimization refers to the process of enhancing the performance, efficiency, and overall functionality of an Application Programming Interface (API).
 It involves a series of techniques and best practices aimed at ensuring that the API delivers data and services quickly and effectively while conserving system resources.

 API optimization encompasses various aspects, including reducing response times, minimizing latency, optimizing database queries, implementing caching mechanisms, and streamlining code execution.